-Your dependent's coverage will take effect on the date we receive a completed enrollment application and you pay any required premium contribution.
+Your dependent's coverage will take effect when we receive completed enrollment information and you pay any required premium contribution.
 See the Adding new dependents section for details.

 Continuation of coverage plan

 Your and your dependent's effective date of coverage under a continuation of coverage plan is the later to occur of: